metaplex-foundation/umi/docs/publickeys-signers.md

 umi.use(generatedSignerPayer());
 ```

-In some case, a library may require a `Signer` to be provided but the current environment does not have access to this wallet as a signer.
+In some cases, a library may require a `Signer` to be provided but the current environment does not have access to this wallet as a signer.
 For instance, this can happen if a transaction is being created on the client but will be later on signed on a private server.
 It's for that reason that Umi provides a `createNoopSigner` helper that creates a new signer from the given public key and simply ignores any signing request.
 It is then your responsibility to ensure that the transaction is signed before being sent to the blockchain.

 ```ts
 const mySigner = createNoopSigner(myPublicKey);